cardotrejos/babypeek/_bmad-output/epics.md

 ---

 ### Epic 2: Landing Experience
-**User Outcome:** Users discover 3d-ultra and understand its value proposition
+**User Outcome:** Users discover babypeek and understand its value proposition

-**Goal:** A visitor lands on the page, instantly understands what 3d-ultra does, sees compelling before/after examples, and is motivated to try it.
+**Goal:** A visitor lands on the page, instantly understands what babypeek does, sees compelling before/after examples, and is motivated to try it.

 **FRs covered:** FR-7.1, FR-7.2, FR-7.3, FR-7.4, FR-7.5, FR-7.6